qase-tms/qase-javascript/qase-cypress/README.md

           })
   );
 });
 ```

-To run tests and create a test run, execute the command (for example from folder examples):
+To execute Cypress tests and report them to Qase.io, run the command:

 ```bash
 QASE_MODE=testops npx cypress run